realVilmos/Webshop/README.md

   refresh_expiration: 31536000000
 angular_link: http://localhost:4200
 ```
+You need to build the application or just run it in an IDE.

-Try postman or the frontend application below to access the app that is now hosted on localhost:8080
+Try postman or the frontend application below to access the app that is now hosted on http://localhost:8080

 ## Angular frontend
 This is the Angular frontend designed to communicate with the API above.
 This project is still very much in progress, but it provides a functional shopping experience.